Shrimp Masala Recipe (North Indian Style)

-Shrimp Masala Curry (Prawn Masala) is a flavorful North Indian curry with marinated shrimp cooked in a spicy onion-tomato-based curry.
+This shrimp masala curry is a flavorful North Indian style curry featuring marinated shrimp cooked in a spicy, onion-tomato-based sauce.
+Make it using my easy recipe.

 Ingredients

-How To Make Shrimp Masala
+How To Make Prawn Masala

 Marinate The Shrimp